 Standard of Care

-An “off-label” designation for a medication or device doesn’t mean that it is illegal, or is being used in the wrong way, or is “contraindicated”, or is not consistent with standard of care .
+An “off-label” designation for a medication or device doesn’t mean that it is illegal or is being used incorrectly, “contraindicated, “or inconsistent with standard of care.
 It simply means it is being used in a way that is not part of its FDA clinical approval.
 By the time most patients reach me, they have exhausted conservative care options.
 They are seeking relief of pain, and I am tasked with using my best medical judgment to make a positive difference in their lives.

 Safety alert